 – 2 gr Baking Soda (around ½ tsp)

 – ¼ tsp Salt

-– 120 gr Dark Chocolate (or chocolate chops, they could also work)?
+– 120 gr Dark Chocolate (or chocolate chip, they could also work)

 – 1 TBSP freeze-dried raspberry (optional)